How to Manage Index Versions Java with GroupDocs.Search - A Comprehensive Guide

 Installation Instructions

-1. Maven Setup: Add the repository and dependency to your pom.xml file as shown above.
+1. Maven Setup – Add the repository and dependency to your pom.xml as shown above.

 License Acquisition

-GroupDocs offers a free trial license that allows you to test all features without restrictions.
-You can obtain a temporary license by visiting their purchase portal.
-For production use, consider purchasing a full license.
+GroupDocs offers a free trial license that lets you explore all features without restrictions.
+Obtain a temporary license from the purchase portal.
+For production, purchase a full license.

 Basic Initialization and Setup